oscareducation/dokku-grafana/README.md

 # filesystem changes will not be saved to disk
 dokku grafana:enter lolipop ls -lah /

-# A chrome service can be linked to a
+# A grafana service can be linked to a
 # container this will use native docker
 # links via the docker-options plugin
 # here we link it to our 'playground' app